joanathan/social-distancing/README.md

 #### 5. Split sidewalk polygon

-Use `st_intersection` to split sidewalk unioned-polygon by census block groups, so each census block group has its network of sidewalk.
+Use `st_intersection` to split sidewalk polygon, so each census block group has its network of sidewalk.
 ![](images/4_split.png)